 Sky Bet Welcome Offer & Sign-Up Free Bet

-With so many websites on the market vying for your online bets, it’s important to learn what welcome bonus Sky Bet can provide.
-Winning after using your own cash for stakes is sweeter, but winning on the back of a free bet or boosted odds is even better.
+With so many websites on the market vying for your online bets, it’s important to learn what welcome bonuses Sky betting can provide.
+Winning after using your own cash for stakes is sweeter, but winning on the back of free bet stakes or boosted odds is even better.

-New Sky Bet customers are entitled to £20 in free bets once they place their first £5 wager on a horse race, or any other kind of sporting event, regardless of the odds.
+New Sky betting customers are entitled to £20 in free bets once they place their first £5 wager on a horse race, or any other kind of sporting event, regardless of the odds.

 These free bets do not expire, though as always, Ts and Cs apply when cashing in a free bet.
-Make sure you’re aware of these.
+Make sure you’re aware of any free bet stakes.

-The minimum deposit to your Sky Bet account is £5, unless you’re using PayPal betting – in this instance, it increases to £10.
+The minimum deposit to your Sky account is £5 unless you’re using PayPal betting – in this instance, it increases to £10.

-To get this current offer you have to place a £5 minimum bet.
+To get these current free bets to offer, you have to place a £5 minimum bet.